Introduction

 An understanding of the syllabus, format of exams as well as scoring requirements lets candidates approach their exam preparation in a shrewd and efficient way.
 By focusing on their study, clinical training, and exposure to the conditions of a simulation, potential medical professionals are able to aim at success at this critical phase of their journey to medical school.
 NRE Step 2 Syllabus in 2025 NRE Step 2 Syllabus stands as an indicator of how prepared and will guide future doctors towards the highest standards and full responsibility during their professional careers.

 Yes, the CSE has three stations that are mandatory.
-Candidates must be able to pass each of the three required stations for the CSE regardless of whether the overall score is higher than 60%.
+Candidates must pass each of the three required CSE stations even if their overall score exceeds 60%.

 It is not the case.
 There is no negative marking on neither exam questions CK or CASE elements that comprise the NRE Step 2 exam.